RunMat

 GitHub

-rot90(A) rotates the matrix A by 90 degrees counterclockwise.
-A second argument specifies additional 90-degree turns (positive values rotate counterclockwise, negative values clockwise).
-For N-D arrays, only the first two dimensions participate in the rotation; trailing dimensions remain unchanged.
+rot90(A) rotates A by 90 degrees counterclockwise, and an optional second argument specifies additional quarter-turns (positive for counterclockwise, negative for clockwise).
+For N-D arrays, rotation is applied to the first two dimensions while trailing dimensions are preserved.

 • Default behaviour rotates 90 degrees counterclockwise (k = 1).